-One of Scotland's most famous landmarks in Orkney, The Old Man of Hoy is a famous 450 foot sea stack lying in a spectacular setting just off the coast of the island of Hoy.
+Old Man of Hoy - one of Scotland's most famous landmarks in Orkney, this 450 foot sea stack lying in a spectacular setting just off the coast of the island of Hoy.
 Hoy means 'High Island' in Old Norse.
-To see it, you can take up the challenge of a demanding three-hour walking trip from Rackwick to the coast, or take the easy route of spotting it from the daily Scrabster-Stromness ferry.
+To see it, enjoy a three-hour trek from Rackwick to the coast, or take the easy route of spotting it from the daily Scrabster-Stromness ferry.